What is the two year home residency requirement, 212(e)?

 A J-1 may be subject if any of the following apply:

-- The academic or research program he/she received as part of the J-1 program is on the Exchange Visitor's Skills List for his/her home country.
+- Skills list: The academic or research program he/she received as part of the J-1 program is on the Exchange Visitor's Skills List for his/her home country.

-- He/she came as a J-1 to receive graduate medical training sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG).
+- Medical training: He/she came as a J-1 to receive graduate medical training sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG).

 If the J-1 is subject to 212(e), any J-2s will also be subject.

-Note: The DS-2019 (formerly IAP-66) of the J-1 that was used to apply for a J-1 visa, or enter the country, will be marked indicating if the J-1 is subject to 212(e) or not (however, this annotation is sometimes incorrect).
-If you are unsure if you are subject to 212(e), you may make an appointment with an advisor at the Reves Center.
+Note: The DS-2019 (formerly IAP-66) that the J-1 used to apply for a J-1 visa, or enter the country, will be marked indicating if the J-1 is subject to 212(e) or not.
+This is sometimes incorrect, so if you are unsure if you are subject to 212(e), make an appointment with an advisor at the Reves Center.
 Please bring all of your past and current DS-2019s/IAP-66s.

 What are the implications of being subject to the home residency requirement?

-Persons subject to the home residency requirement are ineligible for an H or L visa or permanent residency until the home residency requirement is fulfilled or waived.
-Likewise, they may not directly change status in the U.S. to any other non-immigrant status, except A, G, or NATO.
+Persons subject to the home residency requirement are not eligible for an H or L visa or permanent residency until the home residency requirement is fulfilled or waived.
+They may not change status in the U.S. to any other non-immigrant status, except A, G, or NATO.
 However, they may leave the U.S. and apply for a visa for any status other than H, L, or permanent residency and re-enter in that status.
-They must still eventually fulfill the requirement or obtain a waiver.
-(For example, a person could leave the U.S., apply for an F-1 visa, and re-enter as an F-1 even if he/she had not yet fulfilled the home residency requirement.
-However, he/she will eventually have to fulfill it or obtain a waiver before being able to obtain an H or L visa or permanent residency status).
+They must still eventually fulfill the requirement or get a waiver.

-One can fulfill this requirement by returning to one's home country for a total period of two years.
-This two year period does not have to be completed at once (e.g. one could return to the home country for 6 months, come back to the U.S. as an F-1, then later complete the remaining 18 months in the home country).
-However, time spent in the home country while on the J-1 that makes one subject, doesn't count towards the two years.
+A person can fulfill this requirement by returning to their home country for a total of two years.
+This two year period does not have to be completed all at once (e.g. one could return to the home country for 6 months, come back to the U.S. as an F-1, then later complete the remaining 18 months in the home country).
+However, this requirement can't begin to be fulfilled until the person is no longer on the J-1 that made them subject.

-Obtaining a waiver is a lengthy process (6-12 months).
+Getting a waiver takes 6-12 months.
 The first step is to complete and file a DS-3035.
-The form is a web form that must be completed online, printed out, and then mailed to the Department of State.
-The processing fee for this is $215.
-Then, there are several categories under which one can apply for a waiver:
+The form must be completed online, printed, and mailed to the Department of State, with a $215 processing fee.
+Then, there are several categories for applying for a waiver: